billangle/mysurecostpharma/cicd/dbalb/README.md

 # Backend ECS and DB

 The Dockerfile is in pharmacy_api/Dockerfile - it is assuming running on port 80.
 There needs to be a change so that the local build can be on 8000.
+The containerdb and other container strategy doesn't work for this Python application.

 The API Gateway is not used in this build.
 The references have bee commented out.